Skip to Content

 How to decorate with Indian corn

-Consider Indian corn an add-on to other elements in your design.
-Add the ears to give height, texture and a place to sit other items for the project.
+Consider Indian corn as an add-on to the other elements in your decor projects.
+Add the ears to give height, texture, and color to your design.

 Here are some creative ideas for using ears of decorative Indian corn.